jerermyyoung/rtlearning/README.md

 ICML'20: Searching to Exploit Memorization Effect in Learning from Corrupted Labels (PyTorch implementation).

 This is the code for the paper: [Searching to Exploit Memorization Effect in Learning from Corrupted Labels](https://arxiv.org/abs/1911.02377)
-Quanming Yao, Hansi Yang, Bo Han, Gang Niu, James T. Kwok.
+Quanming Yao, Hansi Yang, Bo Han, Gang Niu, James Kwok.

+@inproceedings{yang2019searching,
+  title={Searching to Exploit Memorization Effect in Learning from Corrupted Labels}, author={Yao, Quanming and Yang, Hansi and Han, Bo and Niu, Gang and Kwok, James}, booktitle={International Conference on Machine Learning}, year={2020}
+}

 ## Requirements
 Python = 3.7, PyTorch = 1.3.1, NumPy = 1.18.5, SciPy = 1.4.1